-Looking beyond 2030, the gap between the targets and the projected impact of current and planned measures is even wider.
-Taking into account currently adopted and planned measures, net emissions are projected to reach a level of 60% below 1990 levels in 2040 and 64% in 2050.
-This indicates the need for transformative policies across all sectors to reach climate neutrality.
+The gap between the targets and projected impact of current and planned measures is wider beyond 2030.
+Taking into account currently adopted and planned measures, net emissions are projected to reach a level of 62% below 1990 levels in 2040 and 66% in 2050.
+These projections largely exceed the recommended 90% reduction target for 2040 and the legally binding climate neutrality target for 2050.
+This indicates a need to continue developing ambitious policies to reduce emissions in all sectors in the coming years and decades.